 Your fabric might shrink due to the heat, so it's better if it shrinks now instead of when your project is finished.
 You'll want to iron it so that the fabric is a flat as possible, which will help ensure you have straight lines when you’re sewing.

 2) Use the newspaper to make a template of the pillow; mine was just a square.
 If your pillow is a rectangle make your template to match the shape.
 I added a centimetre (1/2") of seam allowance on to each side and cut the newspaper down to the size I needed.
-My pillow was 50 cm by 50 cm so I made my template 52 cm by 52 cm by adding two centimetres on each edge.
+My pillow was 50 cm by 50 cm so I made my template 52 cm by 52 cm by adding a centimetre on each edge.

 3) Place your fabric on a clean surface and fold it in half.
 Place your template on the fabric and pin into place, and cut.
 I am making two pillows with this piece and I ended up with four pieces of fabric.

 4) Place two pieces together, rights facing each other.
 If your fabric is patterned, ensure the patterns are going in the same directions.
 Pin the pieces together and leave a space on one side that will be big enough to put your pillow into.

 5) With scrap fabric do some test stitches to make sure the stitches are tensioned properly for the fabric you’re using.This means that the thread on both sides of your work is even and isn't pulling.

 After you’ve done this sew around your pillow.
 Make sure you don’t sew the whole thing closed.

 You want to make sure your stitches are being made at a centimetre from the edge, any more and your case will be smaller than you want.

 6) After you’re done sewing, cut the extra fabric off the corners of the case, this will make for sharper corners to your work.
 Make sure you don’t cut the stitches themselves.